cturvey/stm32extldr/h7_mt25q128/README.md

+# Micron MT25Q128
+## Contribute via   https://paypal.me/cliveone  everything helps, this takes a lot of time, parts and effort

 Support for Micron MT25Q128A / MT25QL128A compatible parts on STM32H7xx platforms

 The pin usage here is reported in the custom naming